My Approach to Helping

 More Info About My Practice

 I practice from a psycho-spiritual and trauma informed lens and combine attachment theory, strengths based approaches and multiple mind-body connection techniques.
 I'm always happy to explain more about what each of these approaches means and what to expect in a session with me.
-Please feel free to contact me to schedule a free phone consultation.

 Importance of the Client-Therapist Alliance